jangramukul/mukuljangra.com/README.md

-# Jekyll Blog Template
+# Mukul Jangra

-This is a simple, modern, and responsive Jekyll blog template.
-You can use it to quickly launch your own blog or personal site.
+This is a simple, modern, and responsive Jekyll website.
 It supports posts, custom pages, search, and easy deployment to GitHub Pages or any static hosting.

 ## Getting Started